thernst-de/smarthome.plugin.autoblind/README.md

 * A logic can be triggered

 ###Setting an item to value###
-The item to be changed has to be defined as attribute in the object item named `item_(action name)`.
+The item to be changed has to be defined as attribute in the object item named `as_item_(action name)`.
-The value for the item has to be defined as attribute in the state item named `set_(action name)`.
+The value for the item has to be defined as attribute in the state item named `as_set_(action name)`.

 The value can either be a static value, the result of executing a function or the current value of another item.
 A prefix in the attribute value defines which one is being used.